 Who hasn’t heard about gigantic companies like Samsung, LG, and Hyundai?

-Some Korean multinational corporations with subsidiaries have a significant presence in many nations all around the globe.
-Moreover, most of them are constantly expanding, such as Hyundai Motor, Hanwha, Samsung Electronics, POSCO, Kia, Lotte, and LG Electronics.
+Some Korean multinational corporations with subsidiaries have a significant presence in many nations worldwide.
+Moreover, most are constantly expanding, such as Hyundai Motor, Hanwha, Samsung Electronics, POSCO, Kia, Lotte, and LG Electronics.

-It may not be the crucial factor that will convince employers to hire you.
+It may not be the crucial factor to convince employers to hire you.
 This is because academic qualification, experience, and personality make much more difference than knowing Korean.

-If you’re interested in working in one of these corporations, why not learn Korean?
+If you want to work in one of these corporations, why not learn Korean?

 I believe all languages are beautiful in some way.
-However, there is a broad consensus between Italian and French.
-Besides these two, Korean, in my opinion, is aesthetically pleasing to the ear.
+However, there is a broad consensus that Italian and French are the most attractive.
+Besides these two, Korean is aesthetically pleasing to the ear.

-The jury is still out on why any language sound more poetic, soothing, and melodic than another.
+The jury is still out on why any language sounds more poetic, soothing, and melodic than another.
 In a few words, it’s all still subjective.

 I feel Korean has an artistic way of expressing things.
 The change in pronunciation as per flow, natural vowels, more resounding, and limited interruption of harsher consonants makes a poetic tongue overall.